-What says the Bible about speaking in foreign languages (tongues) and baptism with the Holy Spirit?
+What the Bible says about speaking in tongues

 What says the Bible about speaking in foreign language?